Ticino Withholding Tax Rates 2026 (cross-border guide)

 Ticino Withholding Tax Rates 2026 — free tools and expert guides for cross-border workers (frontalieri) between Switzerland and Italy.
 Compare salaries, tax, LAMal health insurance, pensions, and cost of living in Ticino.
 Updated 2026.

 For new cross-border workers under the 2024 New Agreement, the withholding rate is reduced to 80% of the ordinary table rate for residents within 20 km of the border.
 Workers beyond 20 km pay the full 100% rate.
-The tables on this page reflect these adjustments.
+This distinction is crucial as it determines the Swiss tax base and consequently the tax credit available in the Italian tax return.

 Understanding your exact withholding rate is essential for salary negotiations and financial planning.
-The tables can be cross-referenced with the payslip simulator to verify that your employer is applying the correct deduction to your monthly salary.
+The tables can be cross-referenced with the payslip simulator to verify that your employer is applying the correct deduction.
+If the wrong table is applied, a correction can be requested by 31 March of the following year at the Canton Ticino tax division.

 This page is part of Frontaliere Ticino, the reference platform for cross-border workers between Switzerland (Canton Ticino) and Italy.
 Find practical tools, updated data, and verified information.